Unions and Cities Sue Trump Over ‘Unconstitutional’ Federal Workforce Cuts

 Others filing the suit include the American Federation of State, Main Street Alliance, and local governments such as Baltimore, Chicago, San Francisco, and counties like Houston, Santa Clara, and Seattle.
 The Alliance for Retired Americans and the Center for Taxpayer Rights were among the nonprofits that sued.

 “The Trump Administration’s plan to gut the federal government threatens our way of life and would significantly impact our ability to keep residents and communities safe and healthy,” said Chicago Mayor Brandon Johnson in a statement.
 “We cannot abide by that.
-With this lawsuit, we uphold our duty to come together and decisively call out the reckless dismantling of our government.”?
+With this lawsuit, we uphold our duty to come together and decisively call out the reckless dismantling of our government.”